Car Seller A#

 Trim (the specific options the car came with, yours is a mid-trim, the SE Sedan 4D)

-Model Year (2012)
+Model Year (2018)

-Mileage on the car (how far it’s been driven in its life — let’s say 85,000 miles)
+Mileage on the car (how far it’s been driven in its life — let’s say 75,000 miles)

 Condition, divided into Excellent, Very Good, Good, and Fair.
 You can see these categories detailed here.
-Your car is probably “Good”:

-“Good condition means that the vehicle is free of any major defects.
-This vehicle has a clean Title History, the paint, body and interior have only minor (if any) blemishes, and there are no major mechanical problems.
+Good condition means that the vehicle is free of any major defects.
+This vehicle has a clean Title History, the paint, body, and interior have only minor (if any) blemishes, and there are no major mechanical problems.
 There should be little or no rust on this vehicle.
 The tires match and have substantial tread wear left.
-A “good” vehicle will need some reconditioning to be sold at retail.
-Most consumer owned vehicles fall into this category.”
+A “good” vehicle will need some reconditioning before it can be sold at retail.
+Most consumer-owned vehicles fall into this category.

 Condition is obviously one of the trickier categories, but Kelly Blue Book has a pretty good questionnaire that asks about things like odor, maintenance records, paint chips, etc.

 In fact, why don’t you go fill it out to get a feel for things!
-Answer for a real car if you have one or your family recently had one, or just make it up if not.
+Answer for a real car if you have one, or your family recently had one, or just make it up if not.

 Putting It On The Market#